Paul Okon: Managerial career

 On 24 June 2008, along with Alex Tobin, Alistair Edwards and Nicola Williams, Okon was a recipient of an inaugural three-year scholarship under the Elite Coaching Development Program led by the FFA.
 As part of the program, Okon spent time at Coverciano with the Italian U-23 side under Pierluigi Casiraghi in the lead up to the 2008 Olympic Games, and spent a stint studying the youth setup of PSV Eindhoven.

 On 2 September 2008, Okon was appointed assistant coach to Miron Bleiberg at Gold Coast United for their inaugural season.
 Before taking up his new role he took up an interim coaching role at APIA Leichhardt for their 2009 NSW Premier League season.

 On 30 October 2008, Okon was appointed to lead the Australian U-18 side at the Australian Youth Olympic Festival in the month of January, aimed as part of a long-term view towards establishing the team for the 2012 Olympic Games.

 On 23 February 2010, Okon did not renew his contract with Gold Coast United, following the team's loss in the first round of the A-league finals.
 Since then, he has gone away on tour with the Australian Olympic under-23 squad for a tournament in Vietnam, where he was assistant coach to Aurelio Vidmar.

 On 19 April 2012, it was announced he was appointed head coach of the Australia U20 national team and assistant coach of the Australia Olympic soccer team.

 On 29 August 2016, Okon was appointed the new manager of the Central Coast Mariners, signing a two-year contract.
 Okon replaced Tony Walmsley who was sacked following Central Coast's FFA Cup elimination at the hands of National Premier Leagues Victoria team Green Gully.

 In Okon's debut as Central Coast manager, the Mariners drew 3–3 with Perth Glory at Nib Stadium, after coming back from 3-0 down at half time.
 Okon achieved his first win as Central Coast manager in his fifth game in charge: a 2–1 win over defending champions Adelaide United at Hindmarsh Stadium on 6 November 2016.

 On 20 March 2018, with the Mariners being at the bottom of the A-League, it was announced that Okon had resigned from his position as manager of the Central Coast Mariners.

 On 30 September 2024, Football Australia announced that Okon would replace René Meulensteen as the assistant manager of the Socceroos.

 Personal life

-Okon's son, Paul Junior, is also a footballer, and currently plays at Sydney FC.
-Okon went by the nickname 'pistol' throughout his playing career.
+Okon's son, Paul Jr., is also a footballer, and currently plays at 1.FC Koln.
+Okon went by the nickname "Pistol" throughout his playing career.
 During his time in Belgium, Okon acquired citizenship of the country.